 The tiny Bavarian village of Oberammergau is straight from the pages of a storybook.
 You’ll find countless traditional, timbered houses with colorful murals depicting everything from religious scenes to fairytales.
 Every 10 years, travelers flock from all over the world to see the city’s famous Passion Play.
 It all began in 1634 when villagers promised to perform a play depicting the life and death of Jesus Christ every ten years if God would spare them from the Bubonic Plague.
 No one fell victim to the Plague after that.
-The tradition continues today, and all the actors are still the local residents.
+The tradition continues today, and will be performed in 2020, and all the actors are still the local residents.
 To join the cast, you either must be born there or have lived in the city for 20 years or more.
 This epic play, though performed in German, has deep emotive depiction that transcends language barriers and is a bucket list item for many travelers.